— MA, University of Edinburgh; MSc, University of London

 You can view my personal website here.

 My dissertation examines Great Power politics in the context of shifting power.
 When power shifts, why do states sometimes promote the ascent of potential challengers while at other times stymieing the rise of would-be rivals?
 I answer this question from the perspective of Great Power decision-making towards rising states, paying analytic attention to international structure, domestic politics and the agency of key groups and decision-makers.
 In particular, I develop the argument that established Great Powers are the "gatekeepers" of world order, wielding sizable influence over which rising states are welcomed into the Great Power club and which are held in abeyance.
 Evidence is drawn from a comparative historical analysis of British and U.S. responses to rising states between 1890 and 1990.
 The project contributes to International Relations literature on grand strategy, international order and international security and has contemporary relevance for understanding the U.S. response to (re)emerging Great Powers like Brazil, Russia, India and China.

-My scholarly work has appeared or is forthcoming in African Affairs, Anthropology Today, International Journal, International Political Sociology, International Politics, Journal of Transatlantic Studies, Marine Policy and Review of International Studies.
+My scholarly work has appeared or is forthcoming in African Affairs, Anthropology Today, Asian Security, International Journal, International Political Sociology, International Politics, Journal of Transatlantic Studies, Marine Policy and Review of International Studies.
 In addition, my commentary and analysis has featured on the websites of think tanks and news outlets such as the British American Security Information Council, the Canadian International Council, Democratic Audit, The Diplomat, The Hill, openDemocracy and The National Interest.

 GOV F312L • Issues & Policies In Amer Gov